Search this site

 The purpose of the Association is to provide benefit and education to the community by:

-Maintaining, protecting and adding to the collection of memorabilia and artifacts of Rhodesian interest and origin ("the Museum Collection");
+Maintaining, protecting and adding to the collection of memorabilia and artefacts of Rhodesian interest and origin ("the Museum Collection");

 Maintain and increase the number of public displays of the Museum Collection;